Sherwood Forest: Tourism

 Sherwood attracts around 350,000 tourists annually, many from other countries.
 Each August the nature reserve hosts a week-long Robin Hood Festival.
 This event recreates a medieval atmosphere and features the major characters from the Robin Hood legend.
 The week's entertainment includes jousters and strolling players dressed in medieval attire, in addition to a medieval encampment complete with jesters, musicians, rat-catchers, alchemists and fire eaters.

 The Sherwood Forest Art and Craft Centre is in the former coach house and stables of Edwinstowe Hall.
-The centre contains art studios and a cafe and hosts special events, including craft demonstrations and exhibitions.
+The centre contains art studios and a café and hosts special events, including craft demonstrations and exhibitions.